tf2pickup-pl/docs.tf2pickup.pl/docs/docker-setup.md

 ## Prerequisites

+- have everything mentioned in the [reverse proxy deployment](/docs/reverse-proxy-deployment) set up,
 - have modern Docker and docker-compose version installed in your system, for docker-compose [use this guide](https://docs.docker.com/compose/install/) and for Docker feel free to use guides for:
   - [Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04),
   - [Debian 10](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-debian-10),